 Words can help you tell your story, but photos let others live that story.
 This is why we emphasize finding and using the best photos possible for your adoption profile.
-Last week, we wrote about the importance of using the highest quality photos.
-This week, we'll talk about the content.

 Context is Key